bhushanp9/movies-recommender-system_ML/README.md

 Click the link below to get started: [🎬 Try recommend Movies](https://movies-recommender-system-usingml.streamlit.app/)

-here are the screenshots of Movies_Recommender_System
+# Here are the sample screenshots of Movies Recommender System